Ice Safety

 • Avoid areas where creeks and rivers enter and exit lakes, and other areas known to have a strong current.
 Ice will usually be significantly thinner in areas with flowing water directly underneath.

-• Keep in mind snowmobiles can be difficult to steer and take a long time to stop due to the limited traction on ice, and snowmobile collisions on frozen lakes do happen.
+• Snowmobiles can be difficult to steer and take a long time to stop due to the limited traction on ice.

-• If you find yourself on thin ice, on open water, or you suspect the ice is giving way, DO NOT STOP…
+• If you find yourself on thin ice, on open water, or in overflow, DO NOT STOP…

-– A slow moving or stopped snowmobile will sink, while a fast moving snowmobile will often skip across the top of water.
+– A slow moving snowmobile will usually sink, while a fast moving snowmobile will often skip across the top.

-– Keep as much speed and momentum as you can and gently steer towards dry land or safer ice.
+– Keep up as much momentum as you can and gently steer towards dry land or safer ice.

-– Try to keep the front end of the sled up to avoid your skis catching under ice layers.
+– Try to keep the front end of the snowmobile up to avoid catching the skis under the ice.

 • If you fall through, don’t panic.

-– Get upright and swim to the edge of the ice.
+– Get upright and swim to the edge of the hole.

-– Leave your clothing on, air trapped in your clothing and between layers will help you float.
+– Leave your clothing on, air trapped between layers will help you float.

 – As you pull yourself out keep your weight as spread out as possible by crawling on your stomach until you’re well away from the open water and back on either strong ice or dry land.

-– Immediately proceed to a warm place if there is one nearby, if there isn’t then immediately start a fire to begin warming anyone who got wet.
+– Immediately proceed to a warm place if there is one nearby, otherwise immediately start a fire and begin warming anyone who got wet.

 • If you’re helping someone else take precautions to ensure you don’t fall in yourself.